ibexa/documentation-developer/docs/guide/siteaccess.md

 !!! note

-    A new SiteAccess is recognized by the system, but an anonymous user will not have read access to it until it is [explicitly given via the Admin > Roles panel](repository.md#use-cases).
-Without read access the anonymous user will simply be directed to the default login page.
+    A new SiteAccess is recognized by the system, but an Anonymous User will not have read access to it until it is [explicitly given via the Admin > Roles panel](repository.md#use-cases).
+Without read access the Anonymous User will simply be directed to the default login page.

 ## Scope